szaumoor/ZS_ItemPack/ZS_ItemPack/component_readme.md

 **Component 105:** Add Ritual Dagger

-This component adds a new magical +2 dagger that is not very accurate but may cause bleeding, and increases the damage of the wielder each time it spills blood for 7 seconds.
+This component adds a new magical +2 dagger that is not very accurate but may cause bleeding, and increases the physical damage output of the wielder each time it spills blood for 7 seconds.
 It can be used to get more beneficial effects if you're willing to spill your own blood.
 Available for BG2EE and BGEE.

 **Component 106:** Add Cold Snap